apophis30/web-research-agent/README.md

 This project is a web application that combines FastAPI backend with a Next.js frontend, using Redis for caching and data storage.

+*Complete docs can be found in docs.md .*

 *This is the minimal setup for running the project locally.
-For deployment or Docker-based execution, switch to the backend or frontend branch respectively.*
+For deployment or Docker-based execution, switch to the backend-chat or frontend-chat branch respectively.*

 ## Prerequisites